Lruihao/auto-changelog-plus/README.en.md

 ## 🚀 Usage

 Run `auto-changelog-plus` or `acp` in the root directory of your git repository.
-The tool will run `git log` in the background to parse commit history.
+The tool will run `git log` behind the scenes to parse the commit history.

 ```bash
 Usage: auto-changelog-plus [options]